univec-ai/postvec/web/docs/guides/enable.md

 SELECT name, model_type, target_dim FROM postvec.models ORDER BY name;
 ```

-Unlogged tables are allowed with a durability warning.
+Unlogged tables are accepted and emit a durability warning.

 ## Useful options